DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 You can set the precise width and height of the image, but there is no ability to set the scale of the image.
 :::

 3\.
-You can redefine the scale of a specific shape rendered in the shapebar via the `scale` property:
+You can redefine the scale of a specific shape rendered in the Shapebar via the `scale` property:

 ~~~jsx {2-4}
 const defaults = {